matoupi-2/EPITECH_Workshop_Neo4j/README.md

 # Step 3 : Lancement de Neo4j

+Once the import is finished, connect to the Neo4j browser via the command line below:

+    -./bin/neo4j start

+you should get from the console this response:

+    -It is available at http://localhost:7474/

-Once the import is finished, connect to the Neo4j browser; if the previous tasks are successful you should see the graphical representation of your datas.
+if the previous tasks are successful you can connect to the Neo4j browser and you should see the graphical representation of your datas.
+(No need to authenticate, just skip this step)

 # Step 4 : Cypher query language